EcoTrain/WM_doc/docs/releases/tasklist/tasklist.md

   - - [ ] In case of failure, hang a button with (!)
   - - [ ] By the button to offer to send again.
 Collect data and resend.
 - [ ] Fast diary sending
-  - - [ ] Collection of all data into one object
-  - - [ ] Getting information about the diary from the link
-  - - [ ] Send data in chat
 - [ ] Fast medication sending
-  - - [ ] Collection of all data into one object
-  - - [ ] Obtaining information about the drug by reference
-  - - [ ] Send data in chat
 - [ ] Implementation of the exchange of other [`types of information`](/docs/guide/chat)
 - [ ] Search by messages
 - [ ] Improved user search (more search options)